Jettngin/Jettngin.github.io/_projects/Machining.md

 During my time working at the Texas A&M University Fischer Engineering & Design Center Machine Shop (<a href='https://fedc.engr.tamu.edu/'>FEDC</a>) I commonly designed and machined many parts for the purpose of shop improvement.
 To create these parts I would have to evaluate the problem at hand and decide on a suitable material, design, and machining process.
 Most often the items I created were copies or replacments of broken or high demand parts.

-One such item is this machined peg used to hold a metal shelf on a hydrolic press.
+One such item is this machined peg used to hold a metal shelf on a hydrolic press (the replacement is on the left).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">